miguelaeh/brainlink-examples/nextjs/README.md

 This is a simple example of how to use BrainLink in a NextJS application.

+> IMPORTANT: The BrainLink SPA (Single Page Application) SDK is a browser-only library, so it can only be used in the browser.
+If you need to use BrainLink in your server, please refer to the [docs](https://brainlink.dev/docs) to see the options.

 ## How to add BrainLink to your NextJS application

 1. Install the BrainLink SDK for Single Page Applications